lm-sys/lm-sys.github.io/blog/2024-08-28-style-control.md

 3. Number of markdown bold elements
 4. Number of markdown lists

-We publicly release our data with vote and style elements and code on [insert google colab link]!
+We publicly release our data with vote and style elements and code on [google colab](https://colab.research.google.com/drive/19VPOril2FjCX34lJoo7qn4r6adgKLioY#scrollTo=dYANZPG_8a9N)!
 You can try out experimenting with style control now.
 More improvements to come, and please reach out if you want to help contribute!

 **Background.** To produce the results above, we controlled for the effect of style by adding extra “style features” into our Bradley-Terry regression.
-This is a [standard technique](https://en.wikipedia.org/wiki/Controlling_for_a_variable) in statistics, and has been recently used in LLM evaluations [1](https://arxiv.org/abs/2404.04475).
+This is a [standard technique](https://en.wikipedia.org/wiki/Controlling_for_a_variable) in statistics, and has been recently used in LLM evaluations, such as AlpacaEval 2.0 [1].
+Additionally, there are studies suggesting potential bias for “prettier” and more detailed responses in humans [2, 3].
 The idea is that, by including any confounding variables (e.g. response length) in the regression, we can attribute any increase in strength to the confounder, as opposed to the model.
-Then, the Bradley-Terry coefficient will be more reflective of the model’s intrinsic properties, as opposed to undesirable confounders.
+Then, the Bradley-Terry coefficient will be more reflective of the model’s intrinsic ability, as opposed to possible confounders.
 The definition of a confounder is to some extent up to our interpretation; as our style features, we use the (normalized) difference in response lengths, the number of markdown headers, and the number of lists.

 More formally, consider vectors $X_1, \ldots, X_n \in \mathbb{R}^M$ and $Y_1, \ldots, Y_n \in \{0,1\}$, where $n$ is the number of battles and $M$ is the number of models.